W. B. Yeats: Maud Gonne

 In 1889, Yeats met Maud Gonne, a 23-year-old English heiress and ardent Irish nationalist.
 She was eighteen months younger than Yeats and later claimed she met the poet as a "paint-stained art student."
 Gonne admired "The Island of Statues" and sought out his acquaintance.
 Yeats began an obsessive infatuation, and she had a significant and lasting effect on his poetry and his life thereafter.
 In later years he admitted, "it seems to me that she [Gonne] brought into my life those days—for as yet I saw only what lay upon the surface—the middle of the tint, a sound as of a Burmese gong, an over-powering tumult that had yet many pleasant secondary notes."
 Yeats's love was unrequited, in part due to his reluctance to participate in her nationalist activism.

 In 1891 he visited Gonne in Ireland and proposed marriage, but was rejected.
 He later admitted that from that point "the troubling of my life began".
 Yeats proposed to Gonne three more times: in 1899, 1900 and 1901.
 She refused each proposal, and in 1903, to his dismay, married the Irish nationalist Major John MacBride.
 His only other love affair during this period was with Olivia Shakespear, whom he first met in 1894, and parted from in 1897.

 Yeats derided MacBride in letters and in poetry.
-He was horrified by Gonne's marriage, at losing his muse to another man; in addition, her conversion to Catholicism before marriage offended him; Yeats was Protestant/agnostic.
+He was horrified by Gonne's marriage, at losing his muse to another man; in addition, her conversion to Catholicism before marriage offended the Protestant/agnostic Yeats.
 He worried his muse would come under the influence of the priests and do their bidding.